authelia/doks/content/en/configuration/second-factor/webauthn.md

 Sets the display name which is sent to the client to be displayed.
 It's up to individual browsers and potentially individual operating systems if and how they display this information.

-See the [W3C Webauthn Documentation](https://www.w3.org/TR/webauthn-2/#dom-publickeycredentialentity-name) for more information.
+See the [W3C WebAuthn Documentation](https://www.w3.org/TR/webauthn-2/#dom-publickeycredentialentity-name) for more information.

 ### attestation_conveyance_preference